John J. Crittenden

 He was returned to the Senate in 1842, serving until 1848, when he resigned to run for governor, hoping his election would help Zachary Taylor win Kentucky's vote in the 1848 presidential election.
 Taylor was elected, but Crittenden refused a post in his cabinet, fearing he would be charged with making a "corrupt bargain", as Clay had been in 1825.
 Following Taylor's death in 1850, Crittenden resigned the governorship and accepted Millard Fillmore's appointment as attorney general.

 As the Whig Party crumbled in the mid-1850s, Crittenden joined the Know Nothing (or American) Party.
 After the expiration of his term as attorney general, he was again elected to the U.S. Senate, where he urged compromise on the issue of slavery to prevent the breakup of the United States.
 As bitter partisanship increased the threat of secession, Crittenden sought out moderates from all parties and formed the Constitutional Union Party, though he refused the party's nomination for president in the 1860 election.
 In December 1860, he authored the Crittenden Compromise, a series of resolutions and constitutional amendments he hoped would avert the Civil War, but Congress would not approve them.

-Crittenden was elected to the United States House of Representatives in 1861, and supported the Union.
-However, he criticized many of the policies of President Abraham Lincoln and the U.S. Congress, including the Emancipation Proclamation and the admission of West Virginia to the Union.

-One of Crittenden's sons, George B. Crittenden, became a general in the Confederate Army.
-Another son, Thomas Leonidas Crittenden, became a general in the Union Army.

-Crittenden continued to work for reconciliation of the states throughout his time in office.
-He declared his candidacy for re-election to the House in 1863 but died before the election took place.